 Your eligibility depends on a number of factors.
 The U.S. Department of Veterans' Affairs (VA) only pays for courses that are part of an approved certificate or study program.
 Courses that are not required for your certificate or program will not be covered and cannot be counted toward your enrollment status.

-Search for "University of California-Davis Ext" on the WEAMS Institution Search application for a list of approved programs.
+Search for "UC Davis Division of Continuing & Professional Education" on the WEAMS Institution Search application for a list of approved programs.
 Download our VA Registration Packet for detailed instructions on how to use and maintain your VA Education Benefits while attending Continuing and Professional Education.

 Applying for Benefits

 Step 1: Identify the VA Education Benefits that you are eligible for and select the benefit that best suits you.

 You may use any of the following VA Education Benefits at Continuing and Professional Education:

 - Chapter 30—Montgomery GI Bill®, Active Duty (MGIB-AD)